A Window in Time (Part 2): To Lyon

 Michel stopped several paces from them and turned to the girls, saying,

 They’re insulting you and asking me why I’ve gotten myself some blond whores when I could have them with dark hair like me.
-It’s impossible!
+It’s terrible!
 I have to defend your honor.”

 As the two friends began to move, the dynamic suddenly shifted.
 The two leaning women had pushed themselves from the railing and run around the first, skirting Michel.
 They were rushing towards the two friends, yelling, arms flailing at them with their claw-like fingernails.
 Suddenly they were on them, kicking with their high heels, scratching, biting, Michel trying to keep the other at bay.
 They felt as if they were being attacked by some pride of lithe cougars.